wicked-problems/workshop/README.md

 # Catalog of Work

-It is a kind of landing spot for initially accessing a GitHub repository.

-You could also use your readme file as a table of contents or index that describes all of the content you will create.
+Following is a table of contents of my work produced for Wicked Problems / Evolving Solutions.

 ## Responses to Readings